 Your savings from Company B equals $5.05 a month.
 Over the three years that the discount will be applied, your total savings equals $181.80.
 Subtracting the cost of the course means you net $156.80.

 “But what about my time?” you ask.
-Dividing your savings by the six hours that you’ll spend completing the course, you will earn the equivalent of over $25.00 an hour!
+By dividing your savings by the six hours you’ll spend completing the course, you will earn the equivalent of over $25.00 an hour!
 That’s a pretty healthy wage, wouldn’t you say?
 What’s more, that’s not even figuring in the intangible the insurance company is betting on, the fact that now you’re a better driver, there’s a better chance you’ll remain accident-free.

 If you have your heart set on spending big money on your insurance, feel free to file a claim.